 A leaky gut is no bueno.
 Why?
 Because our food was not meant to be absorbed into our bloodstream until it has been broken down into the correct nutrients.
-If a food particle, like for example from that sandwich you ate gets absorbed into your bloodstream at the wrong time, all hell breaks loose.
-Basically what happens is your body cannot recognize that food particle, it is viewed like a foreign substance and now your immune system has tagged it as “BAD”.
+If a food particle (like from that sandwich you ate) gets absorbed into your bloodstream at the wrong time, all hell breaks loose.
+Your body cannot recognize that food particle.
+It’s viewed like a foreign substance and your immune system tags it as BAD.
 Next time you eat that food, your body raises up the red flag and attacks.

-Did you know that Nexium & Prevacid are the top 2nd & 3rd medications prescribed in 2012?
+Did you know that Nexium and Prevacid, medications prescribed for stomach problems, are the 2nd and 3rd most medications prescribed in 2012?
 Yikes.
-Lots o’ people got their stomachs in knots.
+Lots o’ people are getting their stomachs in knots.
 It’s time to get off the drugs and heal that gut!

 But no worries.
 Today I’m going to give you 3 surprising ways to heal that gut of yours and get rid of those food allergies/sensitivities.